stw32/PulseWaveform/README.md

 <img width="927" alt="Screenshot 2022-02-21 at 19 25 03" src="https://user-images.githubusercontent.com/63592847/155015760-0f711ec7-78de-46f2-9de2-44e1fcc7e9d6.png">

 The calculated aNRMSE value is an expression of the residual error as a percentage of the data.
 Values less than 2% are generally considered acceptable.

+Furthermore, `osnd_fit` can be used to assess the HED model's ability to recapitulate relevant morphology as fiducial points O, S, N and D.

 ## Alt